New shutters or blinds can breathe fresh life into your home. The trouble is, how do you decide between them?

 4) They allow you more control over light and privacy

-We all need our privacy, but we don’t want to be left in the dark.
+We all need our privacy but don’t want to be left in the dark.
 Much like temperature control, shutters can also be used to manipulate light.
-They can dictate how much light filters into your room, as well as where it reaches.
+They can dictate how many lights filter into your room and where it reaches.

 The thickness of wooden louvres means that when they’re tilted at a specific angle, you can enjoy natural light and privacy in a room.

 Homeowners often find that shutters add real value to their homes thanks to their aesthetics and durability.
 Discover more about adding value to your period home.

 Pros and cons of shutters